 11 Perfect Escapes From New York That You Can Reach by Car

-Temporary respite from Manhattan’s concrete jungle is only a short car or train ride away.
-Here, 11 plush hotels from upstate New York to Connecticut and beyond to help city slickers unwind.
+Temporary respite from Manhattan’s concrete jungle is only a car ride away.
+Here, 11 plush hotels from upstate New York to Connecticut, Cape Cod to Vermont and beyond to help city slickers unwind.

 For most of us, a complete renunciation of city life is not an option, let along a necessity.
 A temporary retreat to rolling green hills and idyllic lakes, complete with all the appurtenances of luxury we’re used to, is often cure enough.
 Here are 11 luxe hotels that will give you a taste of that bucolic life, accompanied by five-star dining and spa options, each located within a few hours from the Eastern Seaboard.